-SEC.
-228. Nepotism. - The act of issuing an appointment in the national, or in any branch or instrumentality thereof, or in state universities and colleges, government-owned and -controlled corporations with original charters or created under special laws, local government units to a person who is related within the third (3rd) civil degree of consanguinity or affinity to the appointing or recommending authority, the chief of bureau or office, or of the person exercising immediate supervision over him/her, is hereby prohibited.
+SEC 228.
+Nepotism.
+The act of issuing an appointment in the national, or in any branch or instrumentality thereof, or in state universities and colleges, government-owned and -controlled corporations with original charters or created under special laws, local government units to a person who is related within the third (3rd) civil degree of consanguinity or affinity to the appointing or recommending authority, the chief of bureau or office, or of the person exercising immediate supervision over him/her, is hereby prohibited.

-The filling-up of the following positions is exempt from the operation of the law and rules on nepotism:
+- The filling-up of the following positions is exempt from the operation of the law

-- (a) Primarily confidential;
+- 31 (a) Primarily confidential;

-- (b) HIGHLY TECHNICAL;
+- 32 (b) HIGHLY TECHNICAL;

-- (c) POLICY-DETERMINING; AND
+- 33 (c) POLICY-DETERMINING; AND

-- (d) Teacher and professorial staff.
+- 34 (d) Teacher and professorial staff.

-- [(e) Physician; and
+- 35 (e) Physician; and

-- (f) Scientist.]
+(f) Scientist.]

-The term 'teacher' shall refer only to those actually performing classroom instruction in both public elementary and secondary schools.
+The term 'teacher' shall and rules on nepotism: refer only to those actually performing classroom instructions in both public elementary and secondary schools.
 'Professorial staff shall denote members of the faculty INCLUDING INSTRUCTORS of state universities or colleges primarily engaged in academic activities such as teaching in the tertiary level, research and curriculum development, among others.
 The designation of professorial staff to non-professorial/non-academic positions shall not be covered by this exemption.